prestongarno/ktq-gradle/README.md

 # ktq-gradle
-gradle plugin to generate Kotlin types for the [ktq graphql client](https://github.com/prestongarno/ktq)
+Generates Kotlin types for the [ktq graphql client](https://github.com/prestongarno/ktq)

 ## How to use